mitranim/mitranim.github.io/templates/posts/anime.md

   * Not to be confused with _Full Metal Alchemist (2002)_.
 * [**Hellsing OVA**](https://en.wikipedia.org/wiki/Hellsing) (2001-2002).
 Stylish vampire action; solid atmosphere and music; avoids many anime tropes.
 Avoid "Hellsing Ultimate" which is inferior.
 * [**Detroit Metal City** (OVA)](https://en.wikipedia.org/wiki/Detroit_Metal_City).
 Short and humorous tale of death metal.
 * [**One Outs**](https://en.wikipedia.org/wiki/One_Outs).
+About using intellect and guile to succeed in baseball.
 I have no interest in baseball or sports, but this anime managed to engage me anyway.
-It's about using intellect and guile to succeed in sports.

 ## Recommended with reservations

 * [**Mushishi**](https://en.wikipedia.org/wiki/Mushishi).
 Collection of relaxed, meditative stories about bizarre microbes with strange effects on human lives.
 Set in Edo/Meiji-period Japan.
 Requires tolerance to body horror.
 * [**Neon Genesis Evangelion**](https://en.wikipedia.org/wiki/Neon_Genesis_Evangelion).
 Requires special preparation and coaching to get the most out of it.
-Read [my analysis / coaching](/posts/anime-impressions-evangelion) before watching.
+Read my [analysis / coaching](/posts/anime-impressions-evangelion) before watching.
 * [**Perverted Prince and Stony Cat / Hentai Ouji to Warawanai Neko**](https://en.wikipedia.org/wiki/The_%22Hentai%22_Prince_and_the_Stony_Cat).
 Requires tolerance to embarrassment.
 Don't get confused by the name; this is a lighthearted romantic comedy about children.
+* [**Trinity Seven**](https://en.wikipedia.org/wiki/Trinity_Seven). _Requires reading the manga_.
+The anime sets the tone well, but is very incomplete.
+Start by watching the anime, and once it's over, restart by reading the manga.

 ## Lukewarm